jakesteinberg/jakesteinberg.github.io/_pages/research.md

 **eddy vertical structure**
 * surface projection of interior motions: reconstructing interior flows from surface observations
 * role of bathymetry in setting the partitioing of barotropic and baroclinic kinetic energy
 * drivers of kinetic energy dissipation at the sea floor

-**regional patterns of sea level change** \
-ocean bottom pressure and steric height connections to sea level

 **coherent vortex evolution and decay** \
 eddy tracking (in-situ, remotely sensed), material transport, and applied topology (contour trees, eddy geometries, and connectedness)